DrEmpiricism/Optimize-Offline/PreviousLog.md

 - Added the removal of telemetry loggers to the optimizied registry value settings.
 - Improved the syntax within the SetupComplet.cmd script.
 - Corrected an incorrect comparison operator for the final image clean-up process.

-## 3.1.1.8 (10-11-2018) ##

-- Updated the Win32 Calculator.
-- Included the disabling of Security Health Services' SmartScreen integration if SecHealthUI is a removed System Application.
-- Added and updated multiple registry values.
-- Updated the SetupComplete.cmd script.
-- Included more support for Windows 10 Enterprise LTSC.
-- Fixed the logging timestamp so it now outputs the proper script completion time.

 **Displays the previous 5 version updates of Optimize-Offline.**